Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 against.
 It should also provide a nice `toString ()` method, to output a useful description of the options that are allowed, and what they do.

-When a subcommand is used, the paser should handle two schemes, the one used for the global command, and the scheme for the subcommand.
+When a subcommand is used, the parser should handle two schemes, the one used for the global command, and the scheme for the subcommand.
 The structure for both is the same.

 ```java